 Integrated Visibility and Analytics – In addition to pre-integrating the underlay and overlay, Pluribus has developed a clever architectural approach to extract metadata on every TCP flow that passes through the fabric.
 While we support more traditional approaches like sFlow, our vFlow approach is not sampled – you get full data on every flow.
 This data can be fed into our Insight Analytics solution, which can store up to 2 billion flows and provides rich visualization and powerful search capabilities.
 With Insight Analytics, our customers are able to quickly identify performance issues and security threats like DDoS attacks and then rectify those issues quickly, leveraging the automation capabilities of the fabric to, for example, shut down a specific port fabric-wide across all switches with a single command.
 This flow metadata can also be exported via open APIs, including REST or IPFIX, into third-party systems.
 You can read more about our network monitoring capabilities here.

 Perhaps you just upgraded your leaf-and-spine network within the last few years and you are not ready to do a refresh, but you do want to improve your visibility, performance and security monitoring capabilities.
 In this case, you might wish there was an open alternative to BMF.
-Good news: Pluribus also supports this capability with its Adaptive Monitoring Fabric product.
+Good news: Pluribus also supports this capability with its Network Packet Broker solution.

-AMF is the industry’s first dynamic network packet broker fabric solution that is simple to deploy, can scale out to seamlessly monitor geographically distributed data center networks and can rapidly adapt to changing network conditions.
-Customers deploy AMF so that all traffic coming from the production network can be intelligently filtered at wire speed and delivered to multiple security, performance and compliance tools.
-AMF works on the same principle of distributed, controllerless SDN architectures, where the switches in the monitoring fabric form a peer-to-peer relationship to exchange state information so that all the switches act as one logical switch making provisioning, day-to-day operations and troubleshooting very easy.
+Pluribus NPB is the industry’s first dynamic network packet broker fabric solution that is simple to deploy, can scale out to seamlessly monitor geographically distributed data center networks, and can rapidly adapt to changing network conditions.
+Customers deploy the NPB solution so that all traffic coming from the production network can be intelligently filtered at wire speed and delivered to multiple security, performance and compliance tools.
+The NPB solution works on the same principle of distributed, controllerless SDN architectures, where the switches in the monitoring fabric form a peer-to-peer relationship to exchange state information so that all the switches act as one logical switch making provisioning, day-to-day operations and troubleshooting very easy.
 This controllerless approach eliminates costly controllers and at the same time improves reliability and flexibility.

-The AMF solution is also unique in that it can dynamically load balance traffic across multiple links for efficient resource utilization and multiple resilient connections inbound from TAP/SPAN sources and outbound to multiple tools.
-This same dynamic architecture allows AMF to seamlessly span multiple sites, enables tools to be placed either in a centralized pool or distributed across locations without restriction and to deliver completely automated and rapid sub-second re-convergence.
+The NPB solution is also unique in that it can dynamically load balance traffic across multiple links for efficient resource utilization and multiple resilient connections inbound from TAP/SPAN sources and outbound to multiple tools.
+This same dynamic architecture allows the NPB solution to seamlessly span multiple sites, enables tools to be placed either in a centralized pool or distributed across locations without restriction, and to deliver completely automated and rapid sub-second re-convergence.
 Paths are dynamically computed for each flow of each policy which ensures the monitoring fabric is optimized for cost while also being able to quickly adapt to network changes, including link and node failures.

 All of this is very unique and differentiated from the much more statically configured BMF solution from Big Switch/Arista.
-But what is even more powerful is that AMF can not only run as an overlay network for any existing production data center network, it can also run a service within ACF.
-That means that a single network of white box Ethernet switches can be deployed in a leaf-spine architecture to provide the production switching and routing (ACF) and the same switches can run AMF to provide the network packet broker fabric functionality.
+But what is even more powerful is that the Pluribus NPB solution can not only run as an overlay network for any existing production data center network, it can also run a service within ACF.
+That means that a single network of white box Ethernet switches can be deployed in a leaf-spine architecture to provide the production switching and routing (ACF) and the same switches can run a virtualized Network Packet Broker overlay to provide the network packet broker fabric functionality.
 This enables tremendous cost savings over any other packet broker in the market.

 More recently, Cumulus Networks was acquired by Nvidia/Mellanox and you can read my thoughts on that acquisition in this blog.